farahtahat/CodeAlpha_PortScanner/README.md

 This is a simple **Port Scanner** developed using **Python** as part of my Cyber Security Internship at **CodeAlpha**.
 The scanner checks for **open TCP ports** on a target IP address and stores the results in a file.

+> 🔧 Note: This project was developed in addition to the required task (Basic Network Sniffer) as an extra effort to improve my understanding of cybersecurity scanning tools.

 ## 💡 Features
 - Scan ports in the range **1–1024**
 - Identify open ports on any IP